willroberts/willroberts.github.io/Portfolio.md

 # OpenDuelyst (Cocos2D Engine, 2022)

 I'm a maintainer for [_OpenDuelyst_](https://github.com/open-duelyst/duelyst), a game developed by Counterplay Games in 2016 and later open-sourced.
 The game uses the Cocos2d-HTML5 engine, and is written in CoffeeScript and JavaScript.
+The desktop client is built and packaged with Electron.

-Since joining the project in 2022, I have implemented x, y, and z.
+Since joining the project in 2022, I have implemented support for mobile web clients, a feature to grant full card collections to new users, new gift crates for the in-game currency, automated boss scheduling, and adjustments to the game's economy and progression systems.
+I also contributed bug fixes, new libraries for handling database connections, dependency upgrades, improvements to developer tooling, AWS infrastructure automation, documentation.

 <img src="images/OpenDuelyst.png" height=480 alt="OpenDuelyst"/>